Picnic Garden: Mini Bus

 The auto-rickshaws running in three routes bring the important crossings of Ballygunge Phari, Gariahat and Park Circus within easy reach.

 The construction of the Bondel Gate Rail Overbridge above the Kolkata Suburban Railway (Sealdah South Section), between Picnic Garden Road and Bondel Road, completed in 2006 after a long legal wrangle over land dispute, has eased up much of the traffic congestion.
 The proposed widening of Picnic Garden Road and G. S. Bose Road is yet to take place.

 Metro

-The under construction VIP Bazar Metro Station on the Orange Line upon being commissioned will serve the locality.
+The newly opened VIP Bazar Metro Station on the Orange Line upon being commissioned will serve the locality.

 Train

 Picnic Garden is served by the Sealdah South lines of the Kolkata Suburban Railway.
 Ballygunge Junction railway station and Park Circus railway station are 1.4 km and 1.8 km away from Colony Bazar respectively.

 Culture

 The Ras Purnima is celebrated with an elaborate fair and a circus show.

 Sunil Nagar club won the prestigious Asian Paints Sharad Shamman "Best Durga Puja" award three times in 1992, 1995 and 1999.